-- 1. Independent Study and the supervision of Independent Study are voluntary both on the part of the student and the instructor. - 2.
-Instructors may only supervise Independent Study courses which are included in their professional preparation and/or certification. - 3.
-Independent Study should normally be student requested, but teachers may request or recommend Independent Study for students with special needs. - 4.
-The Independent Study course contract is to be approved by the Director of Student Services and filed with Student Services. - 5.
-Incidental fees incurred during the course will be paid by the student. - 6.
-An Independent Study course must be completed by the end of regular term unless a different time is specified in the contract. - 7.
+- 1. Students must complete the Academic Flex application by the deadline. - 2.
+Independent Study and the supervision of Independent Study are voluntary both on the part of the student and the instructor. - 3.
+Instructors may only supervise Independent Study courses which are included in their professional preparation and/or certification. - 4.
+Independent Study should normally be student requested, but teachers may request or recommend Independent Study for students with special needs. - 5.
+The Independent Study course contract is to be approved by the Director of Student Services and filed with Student Services. - 6.
+Incidental fees incurred during the course will be paid by the student. - 7.
+An Independent Study course must be completed by the end of regular term unless a different time is specified in the contract. - 8.
 Independent Study requires a minimum of 90 clock hours of student work per term.
-These hours are to include at least two consultations per week with the instructor.

-- 8. The student will keep a record of activities and studies related to the course.
-This is to be reviewed weekly and dated notations of student progress made by the instructor. - 9.
-Upon completion of the course, notation of the following will be made on the student's permanent record: the title and description of the course, the completion date, and a letter grade for the course. - 10.
-Normal school grading procedures apply. - 11.
+These hours are to include at least two consultations per week with the instructor. - 9.
+The student will keep a record of activities and studies related to the course.
+This is to be reviewed weekly and dated notations of student progress made by the instructor. - 10.
+Upon completion of the course, notation of the following will be made on the student's permanent record: the title and description of the course, the completion date, and a letter grade for the course. - 11.
+Normal school grading procedures apply. - 12.
 Independent Study can be terminated by the school at the recommendation of the instructor if the student is not fulfilling the requirements stated in the course outline.
 The student will receive a grade of "F" for the course.